AngleProtocol/angle-docs/side-products/merkl/README.md

 For big pools with a lot of swaps, the script may not look at data from all the swaps that occurred during the given time period, but only sample the biggest of them.
 {% endhint %}

+{% hint style="info" %}
+While Merkl can incentivize any type of liquidity providers, the system comes with an anti DoS filter and only rewards addresses with more than \$20 worth of liquidity in their position.
+{% endhint %}

 ### 🧳 Liquidity Position Managers

 As detailed in the introduction, Merkl is compatible with liquidity position managers (or ALMs) actively maintaining positions for LPs on concentrated liquidity AMMs.
 The way the script works for such managers (or wrappers) is that it does not differentiate managers from other "normal" addresses when computing rewards.
 It then splits the rewards going to the position manager address proportionally between all holders of its token.